Fleetwood Mac guitarist Danny Kirwan dead at 68

 (CNN)Danny Kirwan, a guitarist who appeared on five of Fleetwood Mac's albums, died in London on Friday, according to the band.
 He was 68.

-"Danny was a huge force in our early years," said a post signed by Mick Fleetwood, one of the band's founders.
+"Danny was a huge force in our early years," said a Facebook post signed by Mick Fleetwood, one of the band's founders.
 "His love for the Blues led him to being asked to join Fleetwood Mac in 1968, where he made his musical home for many years."

 Kirwan was 18 when he joined Fleetwood Mac, which at the time consisted of Fleetwood, John McVie, Peter Green and Jeremy Spencer, according to the Rock & Roll Hall of Fame.